-The income-tested care fee
+The income tested care fee

-You may also be asked to make a further contribution to the cost of your care based on your financial circumstances.
-This is known as the 'incometested care fee' and is in addition to the basic daily fee.
+If your income is above a certain amount, you will need to make a contribution towards the cost of your care.
+This is known as the 'income tested care fee' and is separate to the basic daily fee.